 The Canon EOS R10 arrives in the entry-level position in the Canon EOS R mirrorless interchangeable lens camera series.
 This camera and the simultaneously introduced Canon EOS R7 are the first camera models to feature APS-C (1.6x field of view crop factor) imaging sensors behind an RF mount.

-While the R10 is distinguished by small size, light weight, and low price, it remains a high-performing camera — similar to the EOS Rebel class it most closely equates to (I'm surprised that the Rebel name didn't carry over).
-Despite the entry-level position, the R10 handles and operates much like its high-end siblings.
+While the R10 is distinguished by small size, light weight, and low price, it remains a high-performing camera — similar to the EOS Rebel cameras' relationship to the order EOS DSLR cameras (it's a bit surprising that the extremely successful Rebel name has not yet migrated to mirrorless).
+Despite the entry-level position within the R series, the R10 has advanced capabilities and handles and operates much like its high-end siblings.

-Because of its small size, light weight, low cost, and high performance, expect the Canon EOS R10 to immediately become a best-selling camera, like the Rebel predecessors.
+Because of its small size, light weight, low cost, and high performance, expect the Canon EOS R10 to immediately become a best-selling camera.

 The last bullet mentions the lens mount.
 While the lens mount for an interchangeable lens camera may seem a basic necessity, this one is worth mentioning.
 The About Canon RF Lenses and the RF Mount page goes into an in-depth discussion.
 Still, the basics are that the RF lens mount retains the large 54mm inner diameter advantage of the EF mount (for reference, the Nikon Z mount has a similar 55mm diameter, the Nikon F-mount is only 44mm, and the Sony E mount is 46.1mm), keeping the rigidity, durability, strength, and ultra-wide aperture support the large-diameter mount provides while reducing the flange back distance (distance from the back of the lens's mount to the imaging sensor) from 44mm to 20mm.